Marion County, Tennessee

 Why You Should Hire Us

 If you have been injured, you need an attorney who knows how to aggressively push your case.
 And, in the event trial is necessary, you need an attorney who can get you all of the compensation you deserve.
 Since 1993, Best Lawyers has ranked John Day as one of the country's best lawyers.
 Business Tennessee has consistently named John Day as one of the best attorneys in the State.
 U.S. News and World Report has ranked The Law Offices of John Day, P.C. as one of the nation's Best Law Firms.
 Our lawyers have also been recognized by other lawyers -- earning Martindale-Hubble AV Preeminent ratings and Super Lawyers awards.
 But most importantly, the testimonials of our satisfied clients highlight the quality of our representation.

-If you have been injured in an accident in Marion County, contact us today at 615-742-4880 or toll-free at 866.812.8787 or online.
+If you have been injured in an accident in Marion County, contact us today at one of our three convenient Middle Tennessee office locations or call us toll-free at 866-812-8787 or online.
 As always, if you are unable to come to our office, we will gladly come to you.
+But don't hesitate, the law only allows you a limited time to pursue your case.